FuelCell Energy Inc. (FCEL) Shares Down Despite Recent Market Volatility

-FuelCell Energy Inc. (NASDAQ: FCEL)’s stock price has decreased by -6.44 compared to its previous closing price of 3.57.
-Despite this, the company has seen a loss of -3.47% in its stock price over the last five trading days.
+FuelCell Energy Inc. (NASDAQ: FCEL)’s stock price has decreased by -5.31 compared to its previous closing price of 3.39.
+Despite this, the company has seen a fall of -12.05% in its stock price over the last five trading days.
+MarketWatch.com reported on 12/17/22 that U.S. scores a nuclear fusion breakthrough — but experts caution commercial viability is a decade or more away

+Is It Worth Investing in FuelCell Energy Inc. (NASDAQ: FCEL) Right Now?

 Will You Miss Out On This Growth Stock Boom?